lukecav/mybooktable/readme.txt

 MyBookTable 3 can now create landing pages for your books.
 Landing Page Mode is a total redesign of how a book page looks.
 It must be seen to be believed.
 This landing page can be used to power a whole website for your book title or just to make your book pages look better.

 = Reading Group Resources Section Pro Upgrade Required)= MyBookTable Pro now comes with a brand new section where you can add resources for reading clubs and book groups.
 The more resources you provide book clubs, the more they will want to read your book.

 Suggested materials include:
-*  a PDF Download of Discussion Questions,
+* A PDF Download of Discussion Questions
 * Bulk Ordering Link
 * Powerpoint Companion
 * Chapter Excerpts PDF
 * Discussion Video

 = Grid View (Pro Upgrade Required) =